 Joan A. Budden

-Former President and

-CEO of Priority Health
+Former President and CEO of Priority Health

-JOAN A. BUDDEN, is the President of a boutique consulting company specializing in strategic planning, leadership development, culture change and strategic marketing.
+Age: 62 Director since: 2019 JOAN A. BUDDEN, Ms. Budden is the President of a boutique consulting company specializing in strategic planning, leadership development, culture change and strategic marketing.
 From January 2016 until January 2021, she was President & CEO of Priority Health, one of Michigan's largest health plans with over \$3 billion in annual revenue.
 In that role, she successfully lead a large acquisition, expanded their market share and geographic footprint and drove profitable growth.
 Before becoming CEO, Ms. Budden served as Chief Marketing Officer for Priority Health since 2009.
 Ms. Budden's responsibilities as Chief Marketing Officer included leading strategic positioning and profitable growth for direct to consumer, government and business-to-business markets.